 - Here’s the best time to visit Vietnam!

 - How to get there?
+Check the latest flight prices!
 By plane, the nearest airport is Da Nang, 30 kilometers north of Hoi An (flights are cheap from Hanoi or Ho Chi Minh City).
 From the airport, a shuttle bus goes to Hoi An every hour.
 It’s more or less 120000 dong (4.50€).
 You can also take a bus from Hanoi or Ho Chi Minh City.
 It’s a 20-hours ride from Ho Chi Minh city, 17-hours ride from Hanoi.

 - It’s not a big town, getting around by foot is the best option.
 Otherwise you can rent a bicycle or a scooter if you wanna go further (for instance to go to the beach), but in the center it’s not necessary.
 Having a bicycle or a scooter will encumber you more than anything else with all the people walking in the street.
 Renting a bicycle costs 20000 dong (0.75€) per day, a scooter 100000 dong (3.70€) per day.

 - I didn’t talk about it in the article but in Hoi An, it’s possible to buy a pass allowing you to visit several museums, old houses of storekeepers, temples… Among others Duc An House, Tan Ky House, Tran Family chapel… The pass costs 120000 dong (4.50€).
 I wasn’t alone and nobody wanted to buy the pass for the visits, so I didn’t take it, and we just passed by all the different buildings.

 - Here are other things to do in Hoi An.

 - Always use a VPN when you’re traveling.
 I use ExpressVPN and I love it.
 Here’s why you should use a VPN when traveling!